PaperPrototype/voxels-unity-course/07 - Transparent Voxels/english.md

     public Material material;
     public int atlasSize = 1; // x and y atlas size of texture

-    // we add serialize field so we can debug... and feel satisfied :)
-    [SerializeField] private GameObject gameObject;
+    private GameObject gameObject;
-    [SerializeField] private MeshFilter meshFilter;
+    private MeshFilter meshFilter;
-    [SerializeField] private MeshRenderer meshRenderer;
+    private MeshRenderer meshRenderer;
-    [SerializeField] private MeshCollider meshCollider;
+    private MeshCollider meshCollider;

-    [SerializeField] private Vector3[] vertices;
+    private Vector3[] vertices;
-    [SerializeField] private int[] triangles;
+    private int[] triangles;
-    [SerializeField] private Vector2[] uvs;
+    private Vector2[] uvs;

-    [SerializeField] private int vertexOffset = 0;
+    private int vertexOffset = 0;
-    [SerializeField] private int triangleOffset = 0;
+    private int triangleOffset = 0;
 }
 ```

 As you can see we make the Layer class serializable so that we can edit it in the inspector.
 Everything we need to build a mesh is in this class!
 There is something we haven't seen before.
 That is the `MeshCollider` component.
 If `useCollider` is true then we will apply a mesh collider to our terrain.
-This way the transparent layer (that will have water) won't have collision, but the terrain voxels can still have collision.
+This way the transparent layer (that will have water) won't have collision, but the solid terrain layer of voxels can still have collision.

 Now lets add a layers variable to the Chunk.cs class (as well as remove all uses of the previous the mesh data arrays).
 Update Chunk.cs to the following: